Ebola

 One of the reasons why Ebola has remained so contained in the past is the fact that it has been contained to Central Africa.
 But this go-round, the outbreak struck much further west, in areas like Sierra Leone, Liberia, and Guinea.
 These areas had no experience dealing with or treating the disease, which left little chance of containing the outbreak before it got out of hand.

-What’s more, urban areas have always served as an incubator for diseases of all kinds, and Ebola is no 180x150_sm_01different.
+What’s more, urban areas have always served as an incubator for diseases of all kinds, and Ebola is no different.
 As the disease spread from rural areas with very small populations to cities like Freetown and Monrovia, which boast a busier urban center and populations that creep towards the 1 million mark, the virus has simply had more opportunity to spread.
 That doesn’t bode particularly well for places like Texas, (with a population over 26 million) which recently saw its first Ebola death, followed by the confirmed diagnosis of nurse Nina Pham.

 Poor Access to Health Care and Services